This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 Which brand leads in AI visibility and mentions.

-Google Ads outpaces Facebook Ads in AI visibility dominance
+Google Ads dominates over Facebook Ads in AI visibility rankings

 5AI Apps tested